choojs/choo/README.md

 is passed into the view functions whenever `'render'` is emitted.
 The state object comes with a few properties set.

+When initializing the application, `window.initialState` is used to provision the initial state.
+This is especially useful when combined with server rendering.
+See [server rendering](#server-rendering) for more details.

 ### `state.events`
 A mapping of Choo's built in events.
 It's recommended to extend this object with your application's events.
 By defining your event names once and setting